-The church is of absorbing architectural interest, for it has been considerable altered, especially in the 14th, 15th and 18th centuries.
-The oustanding feature of the interior is the rich wall arcading of the south isle which ranks among the finest work of the 14th ceentury in the county.
-Immmediately below it is the entrance to the crypt.
+The church is of absorbing architectural interest, for it has been considerably altered, especially in the 14th, 15th and 18th centuries.
+The oustanding feature of the interior is the rich wall arcading of the south aisle which ranks among the finest work of the 14th century in the county.
+Immediately below it is the entrance to the crypt.

 There are also a number of heraldic ledger slabs and handsome wall-monuments in the church including the memorial in the 15th century North Chapel to Thomas Cammocke (1602) and his two wives.